-Located all the way in the northeastern corner of Bulgaria is our only small town along the Black Sea on this itinerary.
-If you are only visiting the coast, you will be better off to fly into Varna rather than Sofia.
+Located in the northeastern corner of Bulgaria is our only small town along the Black Sea on this itinerary.
+If you only visit the coast, you will be better off flying into Varna rather than Sofia.

 Balchick, unlike bigger seaside towns such as the city mentioned above of Varna, doesn’t see as much tourism.
-And, the tourism it does see is mostly local tourists from the west side of Bulgaria.
+And, the tourism it does see is local, mainly tourists from the west side of Bulgaria.

-Descending from the Dobruja Plateau are hillside cliffs and ridges which make this city quite a pretty sight for the eyes.
-This creates hilly terraces which the city is known for; that and the beautiful coastal resorts in Balchik.
+From the Dobruja Plateau are hillside cliffs and ridges, making this city quite a sight for the eyes.
+This creates the hilly terraces that the city is known for and the beautiful coastal resorts in Balchik.

 This town is a breath of fresh air after the more glitzy seaside towns to the south.
-Matter of fact, the town itself only has around 20,000 inhabitants and stays pretty quiet at most times.
+As a matter of fact, the town itself only has around 20,000 inhabitants and stays pretty quiet at most times.
 Thanks to this peacefulness, Balchik is one of the best places in Bulgaria for families looking for a quiet getaway, an ideal destination for Bulgaria weekend breaks.

-Check out the city’s main attraction which is the eclectic Balchik Palace up the promenade a few kilometers.
+Check out the city’s main attraction, the eclectic Balchik Palace, up the promenade a few kilometers.
 Queen Marie of Romania built the palace after falling in love with the town when she needed a summer home.